-The two pyramids at the village of el-Lisht are the final resting places of the first pharaohs of Egypt’s Twelfth Dynasty, Amenemhat I and his son and heir Senusret I, rulers of a golden age in ancient Egyptian history.
-It is located about 100km south of modern-day Cairo on the west bank of the Nile and it is a Middle Kingdom (2055BC – 1650BC) burial site of royals and the upper-class elite.
+The two pyramids at the village of el-Lisht are the final resting places of the first pharaohs of Egypt’s 12th Dynasty, Amenemhat I and his son and heir Senusret I, rulers of a golden age in ancient Egyptian history.

 While neither pyramid has the recognition of the more famous, more visited Great Pyramids of Giza, the ancient ruins at el-Lisht are the best preserved examples from the Middle Kingdom and are a very popular tourist site in Egypt.

-Another mystery that lingers is that at el-Lisht, the looted, partially destroyed tomb of early Thirteenth Dynasty priest Sesenbef was excavated in around 1900 and inscribed on it were texts and spells from the Book of the Dead, a late Thirteenth Dynasty funerary text of spells written over 200 years later and intended to guide the dead through the ‘Duat’, or underworld and into the afterlife.
+Another mystery that lingers is that at el-Lisht, the looted, partially destroyed tomb of early 13th Dynasty priest Sesenbef was excavated in around 1900 and inscribed on it were texts and spells from the Book of the Dead, a late 13th Dynasty funerary text of spells written over 200 years later and intended to guide the dead through the ‘Duat’ or underworld and into the afterlife.

-Over the years the two main pyramids have been subject to robberies and neglect and coupled with the fact that they weren’t built particularly well and from unfired mudbrick and stone cannibalised from other monuments that haven’t withstood the tests of time, they are a lot smaller than when they were originally built.
+Over the years the two main pyramids have been subject to robberies and neglect and coupled with the fact that they were made from unfired mudbrick and stone cannibalised from other monuments that have not withstood the tests of time, the el-Lisht pyramids are a lot smaller than when they were originally built.

-However, regardless of their condition, the pyramids at el-Lisht are considered masterpieces of ancient Egyptian architecture.
+However, regardless of their condition, the pyramids at el-Lisht are considered masterpieces of ancient Egyptian architecture and are worth visiting.

 Getting to el-Lisht

 Located about 100 kilometres south of modern-day Cairo on the west bank of the Nile, the el-Lisht pyramids are an hour and 40 minutes drive from Cairo.